-Recently, a community partnership between the City of Tempe and the Virginia G. Piper Charitable Trust funded a program called Tempe PRE (Partnership Resource Expansion) to provide high quality preschool experiences to children in the City of Tempe.
-Helios Education Foundation provide research and evaluation to the program help identify the overall impact and the aspects of the program that are replicated to be replicated in other programs across Arizona and Florida.
+Recently, a community partnership between the City of Tempe and the Virginia G. Piper Charitable Trust funded a program called Tempe PRE (Preschool Resource Expansion) to provide high quality preschool experiences to children in the City of Tempe.
+Helios Education Foundation provided research and evaluation of the program to help identify the overall impact and the aspects of the program that can be replicated to other programs across Arizona and Florida.

 Click here to learn more about Tempe PRE and how one community in Arizona is working to expand access so more young children are prepared for success in kindergarten.